Finding a job in Paris

 Depending upon a variety of factors, such as legal status, ability to speak French, expertise and past experience, it is a good idea to attend local job fairs and contact specific companies of interest directly.
 As is true anywhere in the world, the more experience you have, and the more specialised that experience, the more likely you’ll be to find work in Paris.

-Bear in mind that while it is becoming more common to search for a job via the internet, French employers expect your cover letters to be hand-written.
+Bear in mind that while it is becoming more common to search for a job in Paris and France via the internet, French business culture and thus French employers expect your cover letters to be hand-written.
 Handwriting is taken very seriously in France and the analysis of a prospective employee’s handwriting is a common practice.

 Finding a job while living In Paris